 The Southern Nevada Trauma System recognizes that hospital facilities that provide emergency services contribute to its inclusive trauma system.
 These facilities are known as Non-Trauma Center Hospitals and provide prompt assessment, resuscitation, emergency operations, and stabilization and also arrange for transfer to a designated trauma center.
-Most trauma patients arrive at Non-Trauma Center Hospitals by self-delivery or by EMS provider judgment exemptions.
-If an injured patient meets state-defined trauma criteria, they may be transferred through inter-local agreements to a designated Trauma Center.
-All patients at Non-Trauma Center Hospitals that do not meet state-defined trauma criteria are treated and released.
+Most trauma patients arrive at Non-Trauma Center Hospitals by self-delivery or EMS provider judgment exemptions.
+If injured patients meet state-defined trauma criteria, they may be transferred through inter-local agreements to a designated Trauma Center.
+All patients at Non-Trauma Center Hospitals that do not meet state-defined trauma criteria are treated and discharged.